Nottingham Forest F.C. 1–8 Manchester United F.C.: Summary

 Dwight Yorke opened the scoring for Manchester United in the second minute, turning home Paul Scholes' right-wing cross after David Beckham's corner from the left had evaded everyone in the penalty area.
 Alan Rogers equalised five minutes later after good interplay with Jean-Claude Darcheville, only for Andy Cole to restore United's lead less than a minute later; the English forward was put through by a long ball from the back by Jaap Stam, before rounding Forest goalkeeper Dave Beasant to hit a shot from a narrow angle that defender Jon Olav Hjelde was unable to keep out.

 Poor defending in the second half allowed Cole and Yorke to add one more each, before Yorke was replaced by Ole Gunnar Solskjær up front in the 72nd minute; before he went on, Solskjær was given instructions by United first-team coach Jimmy Ryan, who told him, "You're going to come on, Ole.
 We're winning 4–1 so there's no need to do anything stupid – just keep the ball."
 With just under 11 minutes left on the clock, Beckham spotted an overlapping right-wing run from Gary Neville, and the England full-back played the ball across the face of the goal area.
 The ball came to Solskjær on the far side of the goal, where he was able to side-foot home from two yards.
 Solskjær got his second in the 88th minute after he beat the offside trap to be played in by Beckham.
 As Beasant advanced to narrow the angle, Solskjær's attempted chip was stopped by the Forest keeper; however, the ball broke back to Solskjær, who took it around Beasant before shooting into the top-right corner of the goal from the right side of the penalty area.
 As the game entered injury time, Scholes played a one-two with John Curtis and then hit a no-look pass to Solskjær on the left side of the penalty area.
 The Norwegian forward took one touch with his left foot to control the ball and then hit a right-footed volley past Beasant for his hat-trick.
-Solskjær's fourth goal – and United's eighth – came in injury time at the end of the second half; Nicky Butt broke into the Nottingham Forest penalty area and played the ball back across the goal to Scholes.
-Scholes miscued his shot, but the ball came to Solskjær, who side-footed it past the onrushing Beasant.
+Solskjær's fourth goal – and United's eighth – came in injury time at the end of the second half; Nicky Butt broke into the Nottingham Forest penalty area and played the ball back across the goal to Scholes, whose miscued shot came to Solskjær, who side-footed it past the onrushing Beasant.